jrasmusson/ios-starter-kit/basics/UICollectionView/README.md

 }
 ```

-Register it with the collection with the collection.
+Register them with the collection.

 ```swift
     func configureHierarchy() {